Mages (company): Video games

 5pb.
 Games was a division of Mages, which dealt with video game development.
-The brand was originally named Five Games Kid, or 5gk. for short, but the name was changed in December 2007 to coincide with the name of 5pb.'s record label 5pb.
+The brand was originally named Five Games Kid, or 5gk. for short, but the name was changed in December 2007 to coincide with the name of 5pb's record label 5pb.
 Records.
 Some of 5pb.
 Games' developers arrived from KID, Tonkin House and Scitron, such as with Takeshi Abo in December 2006.
 Since 2019, the 5pb.
 Games brand is not used anymore, with the Mages brand being the only one used for everything.

 Chiyomaru Studio

 Chiyo St. Inc., doing business as Chiyomaru Studio (千代丸スタジオ, Chiyomaru Sutajio), is a multimedia concept studio led by Chiyomaru Shikura, the representative director and president of Mages.
-The company, which was originally named Chrome Edge (クロウムエッジ, Kuroumu Ejji), was founded separately from Mages for the purpose of managing the copyrights to the media projects Shikura works on, including the Science Adventure franchise and the Occultic;Nine novel series, and for creating stories for use in various media.
+The company, which was originally named Chrome Edge (クロウムエッジ, Kuroumu Ejji), was founded separately from Mages for the purpose of managing the copyrights to the media projects Shikura works on, including the Science Adventure, and for creating stories for use in various media.
 In July 2019, Chiyomaru Studio made a management buyout of Mages, acquiring all shares held by its former parent company Dwango; the following year, Chiyomaru Studio sold all Mages shares to Colopl.

 While the concept work is done by Chiyomaru Studio, they work together with Mages to develop video games using the concepts, and with Kadokawa Corporation to print books and produce anime and manga.
 The studio includes staff members from Mages, who communicate through instant messaging; as of 2015, Shikura was the only on-site staff.

-The first new intellectual property developed by Chiyomaru Studio, not based on Shikura's previous works, is the upcoming video game Anonymous;Code, which is developed together with Mages' video games division 5pb.
-Games, and is together with Occultic;Nine part of a media franchise referred to internally as Science Visual Novel.
-Chiyomaru Studio has also developed the Science Adventure game Robotics;Notes DaSH.
+The first new intellectual property developed by Chiyomaru Studio was the video game Anonymous;Code, which was developed together with Mages' video games division 5pb.
+Games, and it is the 6th main title of the Science Adventure multimedia franchise.
+Chiyomaru Studio has also developed the Robotics;Notes spin-off Science Adventure game Robotics;Notes DaSH.
 Since 2017, the studio organizes live music events where they also release updates on their media projects, called "Chiyo-ST Live".